deven-org/telemetry-functions/docs/ARCHITECTURE.md

 The "signed event" (_SignedTriggerEvent_) is then sent to the third module, the processing module, "**collectMetrics**", which is responsible for collecting the metrics, normalizing and transforming the data into a standardized format (_EnhancedTriggerEvent_).

-Once the event has been processed (_EnhancedTriggerEvent_), the fourth module stores it in a database (currently pushes it to a GitHub repo as JSON file.). _telemetry-functions_ is hosted on Netlify, but this is a temporary solution.
-In the future, the function will be hosted on a more robust and scalable platform that can handle large amounts of data.
+Once the event has been processed (_EnhancedTriggerEvent_), the fourth module stores it in a database (currently pushes it to a GitHub repo as JSON file.). _telemetry-functions_ is hosted on AWS.

 ### Code base